Govt To Bring About Green Revolution To Achieve Self-sufficiency In Agriculture: Prime Minister Shehbaz Sharif - UrduPoint

 He said economic development topped the government's priorities for which it was investing in education, health, modern infrastructure, and technology sectors.

-The NEC approved a reviewed Public Sector Development Program 2022-23 and national development budget for fiscal 2023-24 with an outlay of Rs2709 billion.

-Under the development program, the center would spend Rs1150 billion including Rs200 through public-private partnership and Rs 950 billion of PSDP.
+Under the development program, the center would spend Rs 1,150 billion including Rs 200 billion through public-private partnership and Rs 950 billion of the PSDP.

-The total provincial development budget would be Rs 1559 billion.
-This includes Rs 426 billion for Punjab and Rs 268 billion for KP, for a period of four months as both the provinces were awaiting general elections and being ruled by caretaker setups.
+The total provincial development budget would be Rs 1,559 billion.
+This includes Rs 426 billion for Punjab and Rs 268 billion for Khyber Pakhtunhwa for a period of four months as both the provinces were awaiting general elections and being ruled by caretaker setups.

 The NEC approved Rs 617 billion development budget for Sindh and Rs 248 billion for Balochistan.

-The NEC, which discussed and held a consultation on the overall economic situation also approved Pakistan Economic Outlook 2035.
+The NEC, which discussed and held a consultation on the overall economic situation, also approved the Pakistan Economic Outlook 2035.

 The prime minister said that the country could not progress until all of its federating units were prosperous.

-In this regard, the prime minister said a committee has been constituted under Planning Minister Ahsan Iqbal to ensure that no discrimination was carried out in the allocation of funds to the provinces.
+In this regard, the prime minister said a committee had been constituted under Planning Minister Ahsan Iqbal to ensure that no discrimination was carried out in the allocation of funds to the provinces.

-Contrarily, the incumbent government double the development budget despite the economic challenges and allocated Rs1150 billion for the next fiscal to make Pakistan progress and the common man to reap the benefits.
+Contrarily, the incumbent government doubled the development budget despite the economic challenges and allocated Rs 1,150 billion for the next fiscal to make Pakistan progress and the common man reap the benefits, he added.

-The planning minister briefed the participants about the 5Es under which a special focus was being given to the promotion of exports, e-Pakistan, environment, energy, and equity.
-Under the framework, an agenda has been devised which is inevitable for the country with the top focus on export growth.
+The planning minister briefed the participants about the 5Es under which a special focus was being given to the promotion of exports, e-Pakistan, environment, energy, and equable Pakistan.
+Under the framework, an agenda had been devised which was inevitable for the country with the top focus on exports growth.

-The NEC approved Pakistan Economic Outlook 2035.
-The planning ministry, in coordination with provinces and other stakeholders, would prepare a vision document and strategy paper.
+The NEC gave in principle approval to the Pakistan Economic Outlook 2035.
+The planning ministry, in coordination with the provinces and other stakeholders, would prepare a vision document and strategy paper.

-The meeting was told that in the absence of any planning, the country's growth slowed down during the previous government which could have taken the fiscal volume to $550 billion by 2035 and the poverty ratio to 40%.
+The meeting was told that in the absence of any planning, the country's growth slowed down during the previous government which could have taken down the fiscal volume to $ 550 billion by 2035 and the poverty ratio surged to 40%.

-Contrary to that, the incumbent government was coming up with a Transformational Growth Model to take Pakistan's economic volume to Rs1000 billion and annual growth rate to 6.2% and poverty rate reduced to 15%.
+Contrary to that, the incumbent government was coming up with a Transformational Growth Model, which by 2035, would help raise Pakistan's GDP to $ 1,000 billion and average annual growth rate to 6.2% and poverty rate reduced to 15%.

 The NEC was told that the next budget would focus on infrastructural development, social sector, climate change, education, information technology, agriculture, and reformation of energy sector.

-The meeting also approved the annual program report of CDWP and ECNEC from April 2022 to March 2023.
+The meeting approved the annual programme report of CDWP and ECNEC from April 2022 to March 2023.

-The meeting approved a Rs145 billion increase in the higher education budget taking the total budget to Rs60 billion.
+It also approved a 145 percent increase in the higher education budget taking the total budget to Rs 60 billion.
 Contrarily, the previous government had allocated Rs 24 billion during 2021-22.

-Besides, the NEC also approved Rs80 billion for youth loans, Pakistan Education Endowment Fund, IT Start-ups, laptops scheme, skill development and venture capital program.
+Besides, the NEC also approved Rs 80 billion under the PM's initiatives for youth loans, Pakistan Education Endowment Fund, IT Start-ups, laptops scheme, youth skill development and venture capital programme.

-Federal ministers Syed Naveed Qamar, Ishaq Dar, Ahsan Iqbal, Maulana Asad Mahmood, chief ministers of Sindh and KP, Senator Nisar Khoro, KP finance advisor, senior minister of Balochistan and caretaker Punjab chief minister attended the meeting.
+Federal ministers Syed Naveed Qamar, Ishaq Dar, Ahsan Iqbal and Maulana Asad Mahmood, chief ministers of Sindh and KP, Senator Nisar Khoro, KP finance advisor, senior minister of Balochistan and caretaker Punjab chief minister attended the meeting.